Stranger Things: 5 of the biggest fan theories for what's to come in final season

 Warning: This article contains spoilers for seasons one to four of Stranger Things, as well as minor details concerning the stage play, Stranger Things: The First Shadow.

-The eagerly-anticipated final season of the hit Netflix series Stranger Things is set to land on the streaming platform on Wednesday, and as fans gear up to find out how the battle with Vecna will unfold, they’ve also been sharing their theories as to what might come next.
+The eagerly-anticipated final season of the hit Netflix series Stranger Things has landed, and as fans gear up to find out how the battle with Vecna will unfold, they’ve also been sharing their theories as to what might come next.

-We were already treated to the first five minutes of the first episode of Season 5, “The Crawl”, earlier this month, where a character’s fate was ‘confirmed’.
+We were already treated to the first five minutes of the first episode of Season 5, “The Crawl”, earlier this month, where a character’s fate was ‘confirmed’ - and the first batch of episodes have only fuelled speculation about what's to come.

-Released on 6 November to mark ‘Stranger Things Day’ – the day Noah Schnapp’s character Will Byers went missing in the very first series (6 November 1983) – the clip shows Will in the Upside Down attempting to escape a Demogorgon, only to end up knocked out and taken by the monster to Vecna, who force-feeds Will an unknown substance.
+The opening clip shows Will in the Upside Down six days after initially going missing, attempting to escape a Demogorgon, only to end up knocked out and taken by the monster to Vecna, who force-feeds Will an unknown substance.

 The video’s release came as fans speculated whether the mysterious shadowy figure seen in the first season was actually Jamie Campbell-Bower’s Vecna, but in an interview with Digital Spy, show creators Matt and Ross Duffer (better known as the Duffer Brothers) debunked the theory and confirmed it was the Demogorgon.